...

 When to use a fillet or chamfer in parts is a major dilemma machinists encounter when drafting a design for machining.
 Adding the wrong feature to your parts may increase production costs and reduce efficiency.

-Therefore, it is crucial to understand the fillet and chamfer phenomena to determine when to use a fillet or chamfer for your product.
+Therefore, it is crucial to understand the fillet vs chamfer phenomena to determine when to use a fillet or chamfer for your product.

 Edges of a Part